richarddelome/density_metrics/README.md

 *note : I'm not an academic or a gis specialist.
 This is just a personal project.
 If you want to use this, please check my code before.*

-This program computes several alternative density metrics for all countries and several subregions using population gridded datasets.
+This script computes several alternative density metrics for all countries and there first level subregions using population gridded datasets.

 While everyone knows about population density, this number has its limitations, particularly if you want to interpret it as a measure of "crowdedness".
 The problem is that it takes into account all areas indiscriminately , even vast empty land.
 For example, the Sahara desert makes up 90% of Algeria's surface, which means Algeria has a fairly low population density.
 But, because of this huge bias, population density tells us very little about how crowded the remaining 10% land is.
 For more about this problem, you can read this excellent [article](https://theconversation.com/think-your-country-is-crowded-these-maps-reveal-the-truth-about-population-density-across-europe-90345).

 Here I try to explore alternatives to traditional population density.
 My goal is to see whether these metrics are robust, by computing them at 3 different scales across 4 different datasets.
 I use population gridded datasets, which split land into multiple cells of equal size and give population count for each of them.
 There are 4 of them : the [worldpop](https://www.worldpop.org) project, Gridded Population of the World [(GPW)](https://sedac.ciesin.columbia.edu/data/collection/gpw-v4), the [Landscan](https://landscan.ornl.gov/) database, and the Global Human Settlement Layer [(ghsl)](https://ghsl.jrc.ec.europa.eu/).

-Here are the metrics :
+The measures are :
-- First I provide estimates for population, area and population density.
+- Population, area and population density.
 This is in order to check that these numbers are accurate compared to official estimates.
 - Lived cells : this is the percentage of cells where at least one person lives.
 - Lived density : this metric was invented by Alasdair Rae.
 It's just total population divided by lived area (the sum of lived cells areas).
 It's the simplest metric since it's the same as population density but without taking into account empty cells.